 Passivation

-Passivation chemically removes free iron and contaminants to form a stable oxide layer that boosts corrosion resistance without changing part dimensions.
+Passivation chemically removes free iron and enhances a stable oxide layer on stainless steel, improving corrosion resistance without changing part dimensions or finish.

 Overview